 "Show Favorites" in the menu filters all of the web pages and only shows the user's favorites.

 The home page will display what tasks and actions the user must attend to in his modules.
+Also it is possible to show a support message which can be changed in site setup section.
+You can find more information in the site setup article.

 First element in the breadcrumbs shows the user's current domain.
 By clicking, it allows to quickly change that to one of the recent domains.